-This type of service is either not actually doing anything for that money every month or they are using some form of marketing which has to be against Google Guidelines and would not constitute quality SEO.
+This type of service is either not actually doing anything for that money every month or they are using some form of marketing which has to be against the Google Guidelines.

 What’s the worst that could happen?
 Well, Google could give you a manual penalty.
 Trust me, you don’t want one of these on your site.

 Moz carried out a survey back in 2015 based on US agencies and the results for the main ‘What do you charge for SEO?’ are below-

-Survey Question: For those clients you service with ongoing/multi-month contracts, what is the average client’s monthly SEO billing?
+Survey Question: For those clients you service with ongoing/multi-month contracts, what is the average client’s monthly billing?

 To see the study for yourself, here it is.

 How much does SEO cost in the UK?

 Sadly the information above does not cover the UK, which is of course where we mainly work, but knowing the industry and understanding the environment the below is my insights into the UK costs.